ejsadiarin/wizardry/linux/how-to-sudo-without-password.md

 ---
-title: How to `sudo` without password (recovery guide)
-date: 2024-03-28-1452 (March 28, 2024 2:52 PM)
+id: how-to-sudo-without-password
+aliases: []
 tags:
   - Linux
   - Recovery
+  - How To
+date: 2024-03-28-1452 (March 28, 2024 2:52 PM)
+title: How to `sudo` without password (recovery guide)
 ---

 # How to `sudo` without password (recovery guide)